smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/wiring-2.md

 ## X-Axis Cable Wiring
 Replace the body and attach the X-Axis cable limit switch to the X-axis motor unit with two M2x10 hex socket head cap bolts.
-*Take note of the correct mounting orientation for the limit switch.
+※ Take note of the correct mounting orientation for the limit switch.
 <img src="./images/07/mini-300mm_07_01.jpg">

 <img src="./images/07/mini-300mm_07_02.jpg">